xult0a1/UsefulLinks/README.md

 All | 3
 [Hacking](#hacking) | 3

-> Note: Links open in the same tab by default.
+> Note: By default, links open in this tab.

 ## Computing
 #### Hacking